-Implementat ion Strategy Requirements ments Project Stag Pre Construction (Design and Planning) Earthworks Infrastructure and Subdivision Works A straightforward Unexploded Ordinance (UXO) Protocol is to be prepared.
-The Protocol will be on the lines of: Should any site person discover an item on the site that may be an UXO item then: there is to be no attempt to touch the item; there is to be no attempt to move the item to a 'safer' location; x - the site person is to immediately report the discovery to the MWC's Site Manager; ~ the location is to be immediately cordoned off and all site personnel are to be moved well clear of the cordoned off area; the MWC's Site Manager is to immediately inform the Police;
+Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure A straightforward Unexploded Ordinance (UXO) Protocol is to be prepared.
+The Protocol will be on the lines of: Should any site person discover an item on the site that may be an UXO item then: there is to be no attempt to touch the item; there is to be no attempt to move the item x to a 'safer' location; the site person is to immediately report the discovery to the MWC's Site Manager; - the location is to be immediately cordoned off and all site personnel are to be moved well clear of the cordoned off area; the MWC's Site Manager is to immediately inform the Police;

-Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure and Subdivision Works upon arrival of the Police, the MWC's Site Manager is to follow the instructions of the Police and arrange for the Main Works Contractor to facilitate the Police; 1 depending on the location of the find, it may be appropriate for the MWC's Site Manager to inform neighbours to the site; R with the immediate site adjacency of the Department of Defence's Penrith Training Depot (PTD), the MWC's Site Manager is to inform the senior personnel in the PTD after informing the Police; and, the MWC's Site Manager is to inform Landcom and/ or Landcom's Project Manager.
-The Protocol is to be displayed at the site for the penefit of all site personnel. x x ntroducing the Protocol is to be part of the site nduction program and its existence is to be refreshed at likes of routine toolbox talks. x x Monitoring: Corrective Action: t is the responsibility of the Police to instigate and c
+Implementation Strategy Requirements Project Stage Pre Construction (Design and Planning) Earthworks Infrastructure upon arrival of the Police, the MWC's Site Manager is to follow the instructions of the Police and arrange for the Main Works Contractor to facilitate the Police; depending on the location of the find, it may be appropriate for the MWC's Site Manager to inform neighbours to the site; - with the immediate site adjacency of the Department of Defence's Penrith Training Depot (PTD), the MWC's Site Manager is to inform the senior personnel in the PTD after informing the Police; and, the MWC's Site Manager is to inform Landcom and/ or Landcom's Project Manager.
+The Protocol is to be displayed at the site for the benefit of all site personnel. x x Introducing the Protocol is to be part of the site induction program and its existence is to be refreshed at likes of routine toolbox talks. x x Monitoring: 1 I Corrective Action: It is the responsibility of the Police to instigate and o versee the proces s of investigatio n and disposal.
+Responsibility: